Updated March 9, 2021

 Worms

-There are many different types of worms that can affect pigs, but the most common include roundworms, whipworms, and nodular worms.
-Be sure to talk to your veterinarian about the common parasites in your area, best preventative strategies, and regular fecal testing and dewormingThe act of medicating an animal to reduce or eliminate internal parasites, either prophylactically or in response to illness. protocols for your sanctuary.
+There are many different types of parasitic worms that can affect pigs, but the most common include roundworms, whipworms, and nodular worms.
+Be sure to talk to your veterinarian about the common parasites in your area, best preventative strategies, and diagnostic testing to screen for parasites.
+Be sure to consult with your veterinarian regarding treatment.
 Worms that can affect pigs include:

 Kidney Worms (Stephanurus dentatus)